paskalian/Global-Offset-Dumper/README.md

 1. Module of your selected process which your signature will be searched on.
 2. How many bytes your offset takes up in the dissasembler after signature.
-3. Type name and type size, after you enter a type name, it will fill in the type size automatically with the guessed size (only on primitive datatypes, for other ones just enter it yourself), it it's incorrect, feel free to correct it.
+3. Type name and type size, after you enter a type name, it will fill in the type size automatically with the guessed size (only on primitive datatypes, for other ones just enter it yourself), if it's incorrect, feel free to correct it.
 The dumper directly puts **this type name** into the header file (for diversity), so enter a correct one.
 4. Offset name.
 5. Signature the dumper will search on the selected module.